benjaminlanthier/matrex/README.md

 ![image](https://github.com/benjaminlanthier/MatRexAlgs/assets/91567620/cce9ec89-97a1-4749-8bbc-d172cb108474)

+Here, the black squares represent the position in the matrix where there is a non-zero value.
+The columns of the matrix have been reordered so that those values are closer together as much as possible in each row.
+The mean of this distance (difference between first and last non-zero index in a row) is shown on top of those pictures (before vs after msro application).

-**(JC: It would be nice to have a picture here or some explanation of the front size so that this term makes sense.)** The original Fortran implementation is called [mc62](https://www.hsl.rl.ac.uk/catalogue/mc62.html) and is part of the HSL library.
+The original Fortran implementation is called [mc62](https://www.hsl.rl.ac.uk/catalogue/mc62.html) and is part of the HSL library.

 ## Installation